Auto Mechanic Classes and Courses Overview

 An electric systems course shows the applications of electronics in automobiles, particularly in starting the car, the car battery, the car's internal computer and the other electronic systems that monitor the car's performance.
 This course is usually taken after courses in engine and brake repair, but is taken early in the program since many automotive problems are due to electrical malfunctions.

 Courses in automotive steering discuss the mechanisms that make a car travel in the driver's intended path.
 Suspension systems, wheel alignment and the geometry of steering are covered in most automotive steering courses.
 The placement of an automotive steering course in an auto mechanic training program can vary; however, the precise nature of automotive steering requires a trained eye and is therefore is generally only taught after the first half of the program is complete.

 - Recently Updated

 If spending the day surrounded by cars, engines and tools is an appealing way to make a living, the first step toward a career...

 Several schools offer online certificate programs in automotive technology, but these programs do not meet national...

 Research the educational and skill requirements needed to become an auto body mechanic, as well as the job description and...

 Orlando, FL, has few schools with automotive technology and auto mechanic training programs.
 Find the best program for you by...

-- Automotive Master Mechanic: Education Requirements and Career Information
+- Automotive Master Mechanic: Education Requirements & Career Info

 - All About Cars: 10 Top Blogs for Car Mechanics